jlb10333/longinus/README.md

 - Add story terminal
 - Add first boss
 - Add gameover menu
-- Add kinematic damaging hazards
+- Add kinematic damaging hazards (use enemy?)
 - Restrict camera movement to map boundaries
 - Unbreak gate trigger (use new activation system)
 - Add stationary chain mount point map loading
 - Allow switches to be loaded in any rotation
+- Allow switches to be loaded with an initial activation
+- Add chain ability pickup
+- Prevent infinite boost

 - BUG: Seeker enemies will slam into the wall bc the speed cap uses absolute value